pornin/TestSSLServer/README.md

    that the server accepts to use for an ECDHE cipher suite, in the presence of a "supported curve" extension from the client.
 If there is no such curve, then this field is not present.

+ - **kxReuseECDH**: a boolean value, set to `true` if the server was detected to reuse ECDH parameters (for ECDHE or ECDH\_anon cipher suites).
+This field is present only if such a cipher suite is supported by the server.
+Note that ECDH parameters reuse is not guaranteed to be detected, especially in some load-balancing setups.

  - **namedCurves**: this field is an array that contains the list of named elliptic curves that the server supports.
 It is included only